mslinn/multiproject/README.md

       - `nonPlay` subproject (depends on `common`)
   - `common` subproject

-I'd like the root webapp to display a webpage and a menu that allows the user to navigate the entire collecition of webapps.
+I'd like the root webapp to display a webpage and a menu that allows the user to navigate the entire collection of webapps.
 Instead, we get:

 ```